...

 The promenade, residing on a leafy hillside overlooking the old township, is one of the most scenic spots of Takayama during the cherry blossom season and autumn!

 It is now a place of relaxation for the local residents and is the biggest park in Takayama.
-From the top of the park, the Japanese Alps are on your east, and Takayama city is to your west.
+From the top of the park, the Japanese Alps are to your east, and Takayama city is to your west.

 Ⓒ Takayama City